-The some automatically turns off, allowing outside air to be drawn into the passenger compartment to prevent fogging.
+The some automatically turns off, allowing outside air to be drawn into the passenger compartment to prevent fogging in defrost, floor or def/floor modes.

 Push the air recirculation button to recirculate interior air inside the vehicle.
 Push the AUTO button to return to automatic mode.